Gera1313/react-portfolio/README.md

 ## The Task

-Being a web developer means being part of a community.
-I will need a place not only to share my projects while I am applying for jobs or working as a freelancer but also to share my work with other developers and collaborate on projects.

-My task is to create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.
+The task is to create a portfolio using my new React skills, which will help set me apart from other developers whose portfolios don’t use the latest technologies.

-You’ll deploy this application to Netlify.
-Follow the instructions in the Git Guide or consult the [Docs on Netlify](https://vitejs.dev/guide/static-deploy.html#netlify) to create a build that you can deploy.

 ## User Story